-Uphance allows you to manage your customer invoices for the sales orders that you have received.
+Uphance, a fashion production management software, allows you to manage your customer invoices for the sales orders that you have received.
 Uphance also provides multiple invoice strategies for you and your customers with multiple payment terms whether a single invoice, multiple invoices with a down payment, invoices with partial shipments or even invoices for products provided on consignment with an expectation of a return.

 For information on exporting invoices to your accounting software please see our guide to integrating with Xero.

 When you confirm a sale you will be presented with a choice of invoice method.
-You should decide which invoicing method makes most sense for your business (or for the particular customer).
-You will not be able to change it later without deleting existing invoices before changing invoicing method.
+You should decide which invoicing method makes the most sense for your business (or for the particular customer).
+You will not be able to change it later without deleting existing invoices before changing the invoicing method.

 Note: See our Payment Terms Knowledge Article for more information on managing payment terms for your customers.
 Payment Terms is now a required field.
 Orders created prior to the Payment Terms becoming a required field may receive an "error code 500" message when creating invoices.